Sheepolution/how-to-love/book/chapter13.md

 end
 ```

-Now that we have the 4 sides of each rectangle, we can use them to put our conditions in an if-statement.
+Now that we have the four sides of each rectangle, we can use them to put our conditions in an if-statement.

 ```lua
 function checkCollision(a, b)